corememltd/interop-eap-tls13/README.md

 #### Using TLS Close Notify or Commitment Message

-The latest EAP-TLSv1.3 draft uses [TLS Close Notify](https://tools.ietf.org/html/draft-ietf-emu-eap-tls13-14#section-2.1.4) to signal the end of the handshake whilst earlier drafts used a [Commitment Message](https://tools.ietf.org/html/draft-ietf-emu-eap-tls13-13#section-2.1.4).
+The current (revision 14 at time of writing) EAP-TLSv1.3 draft uses [TLS Close Notify](https://tools.ietf.org/html/draft-ietf-emu-eap-tls13-14#section-2.1.4) to signal the end of the handshake whilst earlier drafts used a [Commitment Message](https://tools.ietf.org/html/draft-ietf-emu-eap-tls13-13#section-2.1.4).

 Though FreeRADIUS defaults to using TLS Close Notify this project configures the Commitment Message code path as the patches to [`hostap`/`wpa_supplicant`/`eapol_test`](https://w1.fi/) support only this.